aspnetzero/documents/docs/en/Getting-Started-Angular-Merged.md

 ### Login

 All ready!
-Now, you can login to the application:
+Just run your solution to enter to the login page:

 <img src="images/login-screen-3.png" alt="Login page" class="img-thumbnail" />

 If multi-tenancy is enabled, you will see the current tenant and a change link.
 If so, click to **Change** and enter **default** as tenant name.
 If you leave it empty, you login as the host admin user.
-Then enter **admin** as username and **123qwe** as password (remember to change it to a more secure password on production!).
+Then enter **admin** as user name and **123qwe** as password (remember to change it to a more secure password on production!).

 ### Application UI

-When you login to the application as a Tenant admin, you will see the sample dashboard screen:
+After login to the application, you will see the sample dashboard screen:

 <img src="images/dashboardV3.png" alt="Dashboard" class="img-thumbnail" width="1235" height="965" />